Meet the National Committee

 - Irving, TX

-Ryan, an Eagle Scout, became the Associate Director of SAA/NESA for the Boy Scouts of America in 2013.
+Ryan, an Eagle Scout, became the Associate Director of SAF/NESA for the Boy Scouts of America in 2013.
 Prior to assuming the role, he served as Senior Development Director with the Chief Seattle Council.
-As a Certified Fundraising Executive (CFRE), Ryan helps direct and grow SAA and NESA groups across the country with the aim to build retention and grow Scouting in local councils.
+As a Certified Fundraising Executive (CFRE), Ryan helps direct and grow SAF and NESA groups across the country with the aim to build retention and grow Scouting in local councils.

 A graduate of the University of Washington with two degrees, he began his professional Scouting career in 2002.
 Ryan is a Vigil Honor recipient and has earned his Wood Badge beads.
 Prior to becoming a professional with the Boy Scouts, he served as a Venturing advisor.